 Metamora in Franklin County, Indiana — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Odd Fellows Hall (here, next to this marker); Jonathan Banes House (within shouting distance of this marker); Jackson Meat MarketFarmers Bank (within shouting distance of this marker); Jenks and Martindale Grocery (within shouting distance of this marker); Water Wheel & Lock #25 (about 300 feet away, measured in a direct line); Metamora Masonic Lodge (about 300 feet away); Christian Thorpe House (about 300 feet away).
+The Confectionary (here, next to this marker); Van Camp's Store (a few steps from this marker); Stable (a few steps from this marker); Old Cobbler's Shop (a few steps from this marker); Metamora Masonic Lodge (a few steps from this marker); Old Faulkner-Pierce Drug Store (within shouting distance of this marker); Jenks and Martindale Grocery (within shouting distance of this marker); Blacksmith Shop And Cottage (within shouting distance of this marker).
 Touch for a list and map of all markers in Metamora.